 Frank McLaughlin: Notes on Dick Dillin…..
 Dick was a very hard worker.
-Fans rarely mention his name but, boy, they sure bought his work!
+Fans rarely mention his name, but, boy, they sure bought his work!
 I never understood that.

 Frank McLaughlin: Justice League of America was always at the top, in sales.
 Our work was part of a large exhibit recently, at The Society of Illustrators Gallery in N.Y.C., where I had the chance to meet members of Dick Dillin’s wonderful family and friends.
 Dick Giordano and I were working on other publishers’ books, while still at Charlton Comics.
 Justice League of America was one of those books.
 There were others, as well.
 Oddly enough, I never met Dick Dillin.
 We spoke often, by phone, but we never crossed paths at the DC Offices.
-Missed by a few minutes at times, but we both used messengers to pick up, and deliver.
-I did meet his whole family and friends, during our showing of a hundred or so pages of (1970’s) Justice League of America art, at The Society of Illustrators, in N.Y.C.
+I missed him by a few minutes, at times, but we both used messengers to pick up, and deliver.
+I did meet his whole family and friends, during our showing of a hundred or so pages of (1970’s) of Justice League of America art, at The Society of Illustrators, in N.Y.C.
 I mentioned this, in previous messages to you.
 Obviously, Judomaster was my fave!

 1st: Mine too, Frank!

 Frank McLaughlin: Eastern Color was also a newspaper in Waterbury,Connecticut, called The Waterbury Republican.
 I produced art for their ads; also commercial comics for Radio Shack, through them.
-We are all quickly moving toward a paperless society, and soon, artwork done on paper [comics art] will become quite valuable, in my humble opinion.
+We are all quickly moving toward a paperless society.
+And soon, artwork done on paper [comics art] will become quite valuable, in my humble opinion.
 Just check out sales of original comic art prices, to high end collectors.
 I did a few ‘how to draw’ books for Renaissance Books.
 I’m presently working on a proposal for a comics-related T.V. show.Looking for a producer.

 1st: On the ‘Charlton Arrow’ website, which is basically a Rebirth of sorts of Charlton Comics, CHARLTON NEO COMICS.
-I’ve seen several Charlton war titles that, while uncredited, look very much like your particular art style on them?
+I’ve seen several Charlton war titles that, while uncredited, look very much like your particular art style, on them.
 Am I correct that you produced a number of Charlton war comics stories?
 And if so, do you recall on which titles?
 Did you do any westerns?